speedcom/speedcom.github.io/_posts/2017-04-03-justindb-more-than-seven-hundred-commits.markdown

 The more I work on this project the more I realize how broad this topic actually is.
 DBMSs (Database Management Systems) are a critical components of modern computing and the result of decades of research in both industry and academia.
 Since they were among the earliest multi-user server systems to be developed thus pioneered many systems design techniques for scalability and relability (these days are concerns in many other contexts).

 Builiding by own such advanced conceptually product is very demanding.
 There has been relatively sparse coverage in the literature of the systems design issues that make a DBMS work.
 Sometimes official docs of arleady created databases are a source of thruth and used as points of reference, particulary when multiple alternative designs have been adopted by different groups.
-Just think about all the concepts: process models, storage system design, parallel architecture, transaction system, querry processor and optimizer (plus some utilities and typical shared components).
+Just think about all the concepts: process models, storage system design, parallel architecture, transaction system, query processor and optimizer (plus some utilities and typical shared components).
 Very, very deep subject.

 ### Summary of current implementation 👷